Graph it Like You Mean it

 Additional Info

-Following this lesson plan is an ideal way for your school to take part in Schools Clean Up Day or an Every Day Clean Up.
+After completing this lesson plan, your school may like to take part in a Clean Up, which can take place on Schools Clean Up Day or any day that suits your school.
+As part of the Clean Up, asking your class to complete the Litter Report, which is included in your kit materials, will contribute greatly to Clean Up Australia’s data collection efforts.
 You’ll be joining thousands of amazing teachers in making a difference and creating positive environmental change.
-For more information on how you can get involved, download The Clean Up Australia Educator's Guide here.
+For more information on how you can get involved, download The Clean Up Australia Educator's Guide here

 Related Professional Learning